-Such research comes at a time when diabetes is a major health concern affecting millions globally.
+Such research comes around a time when diabetes is a major health concern affecting millions globally.
 In fact, it is estimated that a whopping 143 million people are affected with diabetes today, with India being hailed as the diabetes capital of the world.
 Of the total population diagnosed with diabetes, 5% are Indians and the number is growing by the minute.

 Pancreatic cancer has a poor survival rate, as symptoms are not detected until the later stages of the disease.
 Pancreatic cells are responsible for the release of the hormone insulin that helps to control blood sugar in the body.
 In type 2 diabetes, cells produce lower insulin levels than required or the body is resistant to the insulin that is produced.
-Hence, it is also termed as non-insulin dependent diabetes mellitus.
+Hence, it is also termed non-insulin-dependent diabetes mellitus.
 Treatment of type 2 diabetes includes medications like oral diabetic drugs along with exercise and nutrition.
 In some cases, insulin therapy is also advised.

 What the study found:

 Researchers studied more than 300,000 people with diabetes in Belgium and Italy over a five-year period.
-The results showed that patients had a 3.5 times higher risk of developing pancreatic cancer compared to non-insulin treatments in the first 3 months from beginning anti-diabetic drugs known as incretins.
+The results showed that patients had 3.5 times higher risk of developing pancreatic cancer compared to non-insulin treatments in the first 3 months from beginning anti-diabetic drugs known as incretins.
 Though scientists have always known that there is a link between diabetes and the development of pancreatic cancer, this association has always been a complex issue.